 Is It Safe to Travel to Haiti in 2026?

 ⛔ Do Not Travel

 The U.S. State Department advises against all travel to Haiti or parts of Haiti due to serious safety concerns.
-Key factors: kidnapping, crime, terrorism, civil_unrest, health.
+Key factors: crime, terrorism, kidnapping, civil_unrest, health.

+Is It Safe to Travel to Haiti in 2026?